 Annual Allowance is simply a limit on how much pension you can save in any one year before you pay a tax charge.
 The Annual Allowance limit for most members is £40,000 per year (higher earners, over £200,000 per year, may have a lower allowance).

 Annual Allowance covers all pension benefits you have, in any, and all pension schemes you have paid into over the financial year.
 Most members are not affected by the Annual Allowance but you can find out more on our Tax page.

 Lifetime Allowance is the total value of all pension benefits you can have without triggering a tax charge.
 If the value of your pension benefits when you draw them is more than the Lifetime Allowance you will have to pay tax on the excess.
-The Lifetime Allowance for 2020/21 is £1,073,100.
+The Lifetime Allowance is currently is £1,073,100.